1 Front plate (key override option shown)

 • Cut the fixing bolts to suit the door thickness, length of bolts measured beneath the bolt head should be door thickness plus 15mm (5⁄8”).
 Use the pliers cutting jaws to crimp strongly several times around the bolt.
 The surplus end should now break off easily.

-• Hold the front plate and the back plate, with the neoprene seals in place, onto the door with the spindle in position.
-Using the top fixing bolt first screw everything together.
+• Hold the front plate and the back plate, with the seals, onto the door with the spindle in position.

-• Position the keeper on the frame so that it lines up with the deadbolt and mark the appropriate holes.
+• Position the keeper plate on the frame so that it lines up with the deadbolt.